 Chances are, you’ve read a lot of conflicting information on how you need to optimize your site.
 You may also be worried about keywords.
 Though there’s some truth in having to worry about some of the more technical aspects of things, your main focus should be on your audience and providing them with the most useful content you can.
 How can you make sure you’re writing for people instead of search engines?

 - Write catchy headlines.
 Not every headline has to be a home run, slam dunk, insert another sports term here.
 However, if you’re looking to get a larger amount of shares and traffic, consider writing articles that will catch peoples’ attention.
-Take a look at this Moz post from a couple years back that has some more insight on this.
+Take a look at this Moz post from a couple of years back that has some more insight on this.

 - Stay relevant.
 Make sure that you’re writing content that’s related to what your website is about.
 There’s not many more things more confusing than going to a site about technology and getting a recipe instead – unless of course, the article has to do with new technology used in the creation of the recipe.